knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

 - `--eta 0.5` specifies how much of the intrinsic reward to use and external reward to keep

 For further details consider looking at [baselines/chac/README.md](./baselines/chac/README.md).

+# herhrl algorithm
+This is adapted from the implementation by Levy et al. 2018.
+We extended it with the possibility to also use a high-level PDDL planner to generate subgoals.
+However, PDDL requires the implementation of an environment-specific file to generate planning domains.
+An example is `wtm_envs/mujoco/blocks_env_pddl.py`, which extends `wtm_envs/mujoco/blocks_env.py` with PDDL capabilities.
+We also support a mixed HRL/PDDL policy which switches over from PDDL to HRL when PDDL does not continue to improve the success rate.
+The following parameters are most important:

+* `--policies_layers` determines the layers above the lower level layer.
+The low-level layer is always `DDPG_HER_HRL_POLICY`.
+That is, if you define `--policies_layers [DDPG_HER_HRL_POLICY]` then this means that you have a two-layer HRL agent with the high level layer being DDPG_HER_HRL_POLICY and the low-level layer also DDPG_HER_HRL_POLICY.
+If you set `--policies_layers [PDDL_POLICY,DDPG_HER_HRL_POLICY]` then you have a three-layer HRL agent with the high level layer being PDDL, the mid-level layer being  DDPG_HER_HRL_POLICY and the low-level layer also being DDPG_HER_HRL_POLICY.
+However, we have not yet tested more than two layers.
+It is, therefore, highly recommended to use no more than two layers in total at this point of the implementation, i.e., either set `--policies_layers [DDPG_HER_HRL_POLICY]` or `--policies_layers [PDDL_POLICY]`

+* `--n subgoals_layers` determines the max. amount of steps allowed for all layers except for the lowest layer.
+For example, `--n subgoals_layers [10]` means that you have a two-layer agent where the high-level layer has at most 10 steps.

+* `--penalty_magnitude` determines the penalty score when the subgoal is missed, as described in Levy et al. 2018

+* `--test_subgoal_perc` determines the probability that a penalty is applied to a specific high-level policy step (also see Levy et al. 2018).

 # Adding new features to this repository
 If you work on this repository and add a new feature, please proceed as follows: